 Build a Speaking Video

 Once you’ve built an excellent presentation, demonstrate your speaking abilities with video.
 This can be as simple as recording your talk with a smartphone (with a high quality camera) in a conference room or stage at a local community college.
+With the pandemic changing the speaking industry, it’d even be acceptable to shoot something against a neutral background in your residence, as long as it looks nice.
 Show that you can speak clearly, lucidly, and powerfully about your topic.

 The video capture is vital: you need video evidence of your nascent speaking skills.

 Post the video on YouTube.
 Here’s an example of what it might look like:

 Practice Like Crazy

 Like all forms of created media, your first talks will be awful.
 You’ll look back later in life and cringe at how nervous you were.
 Practice extensively!
 Practice so much that by the time you hit the stage for the first time as a professional public speaker, you’ve spoken to empty rooms and stuffed animals at least a hundred times.

 Time to take your show on the road.
 Look for events asking for speakers.
 Search Google for your industry and the term “call for speakers” or “call for papers” to find events looking for a speaker.
 In an era when working from home and speaking via Zoom are the standard, the gates are down for new speakers to enter the space.

 Respond to these events; in the beginning of your speaking career, you will speak for free – even at your expense – to start building your reputation.
 Again, in an era of remote speaking, the costs to you will be minimal (compared to paying for travel etc.), so say yes to pretty much anything in the beginning.